susam/emfy/README.md

 terminated with a newline.
 For example, in a crontab entry, if the final line is not followed by a terminating newline, it is ignored.
 Similarly, `wc -l` does not count the final line if it is not followed by a terminating newline.
-That is why, we in the above step we configure Emacs to ensure that it always insert a terminating newline before saving a file.
+That is why, in the above step we configure Emacs to ensure that it always inserts a terminating newline before saving a file.

 ### Single Space for Sentence Spacing